Last Updated: March 22, 2019

 “Customer” means any entity that purchases or otherwise obtains products or services from ISO.

-“Employee” means any current, former or prospective employee of ISO, or any of its European affiliates, who is located in the EU.
+“Employee” means any current, former or prospective employee of ISO, or any of its European affiliates, who is located in the EU, United Kingdom, and Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by ISO in the U.S. from the or Switzerland, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by ISO in the U.S. from the EU, United Kingdom, or Switzerland, and (iii) recorded in any form.